 I found my own tech startups to solve problems, consult F100 enterprises on Corporate Entrepreneurship, lecture on startup entrepreneurship to university students, keynote entrepreneurial events and volunteer for the local startup ecosystem as a founder of the Hacker News Cologne Meetup, Startup Weekend Cologne Organizer and a global Startup Weekend Facilitator and as an Instructor at Startup Next Cologne for the non-profit UP Global.

-When I grow up I want to fund YOUR big ideas to make the world suck less.
-For now I do my best helping people like you with connecting the dots and sharing my mistakes and experiences in the hope that it will help you go further faster.
+When I grow up I want to fund YOUR BIG IDEAS to make the world suck less.
+For now I invest my time in people like you, helping connect the dots and sharing my mistakes and experiences in the hope that it will help you go further faster.

-Currently, I’m investing in entrepreneurs by paying it forward, advising and helping early-stage, non-funded startups for free and coaching eXIST funded startups for pay (by way of grant provisions from the German state, as taking money from the startup would be bad Karma).
+Currently, I’m investing in entrepreneurs by paying it forward, advising and helping early-stage, non-funded startups for free (as taking money from early-stage startups would be bad Karma).